 Maintaining a healthy vitamin D level is important throughout pregnancy.
 Continue to take a prenatal with 2,000 to 4,000 IU (50 to 100 mcg).
 These doses have been shown to be safe during pregnancy and promote healthy pregnancy outcomes.

-Although most women are advised to continue their prenatal vitamins, their nutrient needs are slightly different after having your baby than during pregnancy.
+Although most women are advised to continue their prenatal vitamins, your nutrient needs are slightly different after having your baby than during pregnancy.
 If you are breastfeeding, you generally need less iron and folate.
 Your iodine needs continue to be elevated, and your body requires slightly more vitamins A and C, and even more choline than you did during pregnancy.
 Choline needs are higher during lactation than at any other time during a woman’s life.
 Adequate amounts of DHA and vitamin D continue to be important for your baby’s development.
 A 2015 study found that taking a daily dose of 6,400 IU of vitamin D supplies breast milk with enough vitamin D to meet your infant’s requirement.
 This offers an alternative to infant vitamin D drops.

 Growing a healthy baby is a huge job for your body, so it’s crucial for you to practice healthy eating and lifestyle habits for the journey ahead.
 Incorporating an appropriate prenatal is one component in ensuring you have the nutrient stores to support your baby’s healthy growth and development.